I'd been too late.

 "Hm, so you gonna tell me why you ran away the other night, or am I gonna have to guess?" he asked as we turned into the school grounds.

+I nudged the strap from my bag so it fell down my arm and into my hand.
 "Family problems."
 That was one assured way to drop any conversation.
 It was the equivalent to a female saying 'women troubles'.
 People just didn't want to go there.

 "I was kind of worried that I'd scared you away."